Categories

 • The Metro is probably the best way to get around the city and at only 5 pesos it is a bargain.
 Be prepared for a crowded journey, as the Metro can get extremely busy.

-• Buses run throughout the city, and a single ride costs 6 pesos.
+• Buses run throughout the city.
+A single ride costs 6 pesos.

-• Taxis are a common way of getting around, but may not be the fastest – fares depends on where in the city you are heading to.
+• Taxis are a common way of getting around, but may not be the fastest.
+Tips for taxis:

 MEXICO CITY NIGHTLIFE